YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

         func (buft *BufferT) LenAlloc(tptoken uint64, errstr *BufferT) (uint32, error)

-- If the underlying structures have not yet been allocated, return the STRUCTNOTALLOCD error.
+- If the underlying structures have not yet been allocated, return the :ref:`structunallocd` error.
 - Otherwise, return the :code:`len_alloc` field of the :code:`C.ydb_buffer_t` structure referenced by :code:`buft`.

 ++++++++++++++++++++++